cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 ---
 ### The Idea

-Travel the world.
+Travel the whole wide world.
 Work less while learning, seeing, and experiencing more.
-And do all that while actually SAVING money rather than spending it.
-Harness the power of the internet to earn a first world salary while living in a developing nation.
+And do all that while actually SAVING money rather than spending it by harnessing the power of the internet to earn a first world salary while living in a developing nation.

 Sounds too good to be true?
-Well, theres just one small catch: you have to cram your whole life and everything you own into a **single carry-on bag.**
+Well, theres just one small catch: you have to cram everything you own into a **single carry-on bag.**

-Challenge accepted!
+Challenge accepted :)

 ### The Bag